Essential Resources

 The Beadmakers' Handbook

-The first openly available resource for the beader and jewelry maker, the Beadmakers' Handbook includes bead-stringing designs and techniques.
-Download the free PDF and discover where it all began!
+Download for FREE the first openly available resource for the beader and jewelry maker.
+Includes bead-stringing designs and techniques.
+Discover where it all began!

 All About Rhinestones